Cheek reconstruction: Tissue expanders

 An adjunct to the utilization of local and locoregional flaps is the option of tissue expanders.
 They effectively increase the net skin surface area and provide skin that has the same texture, colour, and hair bearing qualities as the recipient site.

 Pedicled flaps

 Pedicled flaps are used when regional tissue is not available, for example because of burns or radiation.
 There are two pedicled flaps that are sometimes used for reconstruction of cheek defects with or without pre-expansion:

 Supraclavicular flap

-The supraclavicular flap, also known as the "epaulette" flap is vascularized by the surpaclavicular artery, which branches off the transverse cervical artery.
+The supraclavicular flap, also known as the "epaulette" flap is vascularized by the supraclavicular artery, which branches off the transverse cervical artery.
 The vessels can be found using a hand held doppler in the triangle between the dorsal edge of the sternocleidomastoid muscle, the external jugular vein, and the medial part of the clavicle.
 The flap can be raised as an island flap as well as a pedicled flap.